======================================================================

 licensed NTSC and PAL cartridges are a standard shade of gray plastic,

-with the exception of 'The Legend of Zelda' and 'Zelda II: The
+with the exceptions of 'The Legend of Zelda' and 'Zelda II: The

-Adventure of Link', which were manufactured in gold-plastic carts.
+Adventure of Link', which were manufactured in gold plastic

-Nintendo Service Centers, although these "test carts" were never made
+internal use at Nintendo Service Centers, although these "test carts"

-available for purchase.
-All licensed US cartridges were made by
+were never made available for purchase.
+All licensed US cartridges

 Famicom cartridges are shaped slightly differently.
 Unlike NES games,